hubmannj/NWTK-Cheatsheet/Cisco.md

 ### Configuration

 In HSRP, a numbered group is used.
 If you work with Router-on-a-stick, use the vlan-id as the group number for the Router Group on the Sub-Interface.
 The number must be identical for both Routers.
 Same for the Virtuell IP Address.
-Interface tracking mechanism where the Router reduce it´s priority automatically if there is a Problem with the outside Interface.
+Interface tracking is a mechanism where the Router reduce it´s priority automatically if there is a Problem with the outside Interface.